Thursday, October 31, 2024

 Thursday, October 17, 2024

-Being Humans: Why We Should Talk to each other Especially Strangers More
+Being Humans: Why We Should Talk to Each Other More Especially Strangers

 Call me old school, but I just love talking to people—especially those who knows what they are talking about.
 There’s so much we can learn by talking to people when they open up and share their experiences.